-Prior to the date of this prospectus, there were 17,250,000 Class B ordinary shares issued and outstanding, all of which were held of record by our sponsor, so that our sponsor will own 20% of our issued and outstanding shares after this offering (assuming our sponsor does not purchase any units in this offering).
-Upon the closing of this offering, 75,000,000 of our ordinary shares will be outstanding (assuming no exercise of the underwriters' overallotment option) including:
+Prior to the date of this prospectus, there were 17,250,000 Class B ordinary shares issued and outstanding, all of which were held of record by our initial shareholders, so that our initial shareholders will own 20% of our issued and outstanding shares after this offering (assuming our initial shareholders do not purchase any units in this offering).
+Upon the closing of this offering, 75,000,000 of our ordinary shares will be outstanding (assuming no exercise of the underwriters' over-allotment option) including:

-- 60,000,000 Class A ordinary shares underlying the units issued as part of this offering; and - 15,000,000 Class B ordinary shares held by our sponsor.
+- $\bullet$ 60,000,000 Class A ordinary shares underlying the units issued as part of this offering; and - 15,000,000 Class B ordinary shares held by our sponsor.